harsharajp/harsharajp.github.io/README.md

-This is a website designed to give information on my research throughout my undergraduate and graduate years
+This is a personal website designed to give information on my research throughout my undergraduate and graduate years studying in Mechanical Engineering.